dotnet/docs-maui/docs/fundamentals/data-binding/basic-bindings.md

 }
 ```

 The <xref:Microsoft.Maui.Controls.Label> object is the binding target so that's the object on which this property is set and on which the method is called.
 The `BindingContext` property indicates the binding source, which is the <xref:Microsoft.Maui.Controls.Slider>.
 The `SetBinding` method is called on the binding target but specifies both the target property and the source property.
-The target property is specified as a `BindableProperty` object: `Label.RotationProperty`.
+The target property is specified as a <xref:Microsoft.Maui.Controls.BindableProperty> object: `Label.RotationProperty`.
 The source property is specified as a string and indicates the `Value` property of <xref:Microsoft.Maui.Controls.Slider>.

 > [!IMPORTANT]
 > The target property must be backed by a bindable property.
 Therefore, the target object must be an instance of a class that derives from <xref:Microsoft.Maui.Controls.BindableObject>.
 For more information, see [Bindable properties](../bindable-properties.md).